Ambano

 Ambano is a town and commune in Madagascar.
 It belongs to the district of Antsirabe II, which is a part of Vakinankaratra Region.
 The population of the commune was estimated to be approximately 32,000 in the 2001 commune census.

-Primary and junior level secondary education are available in the town.
-95% of the population of the commune are farmers, while the remaining 5% receive their livelihood from raising livestock.
-The most important crops are vegetables and fruits, including citruses and potatoes.
+Primary and junior secondary education are available in the town.
+About 95% of the population are farmers, while the remaining 5% earn their livelihood from livestock raising.
+The main crops are vegetables and fruits, including citrus and potatoes.